eoda-macs401/earth_ocean_data_analysis/Assignments/.ipynb_checkpoints/files_markdown_git-checkpoint.md

 Finally, go back to the editor and add a new subsection called "Research Interests" to your `Readme.md` file.
 Update your local git repository and push your changes to GitHub.
 Verify that the remote repository is updated.

-To "hand in" this part of the assignment, put a link to it in the `Readme.md` file in the next part.
+To "hand in" this part of the assignment, put a link to it in the Canvas Assignment 9 submission or find out your TA's GitHub handle and make them a collaborator!

-## Create your Assignments Repository
+## Optionally - Create your Assignments Repository

-Now that you know how to create a git repository, you should create your assignments repository. **This will be used for the WHOLE quarter to 'hand in' your assignments.
-No Canvas Submissions here!
-Just shared documents (with links to your projects) via GitHub.
-I think this is so cool!*
+Now that you know how to create a git repository, you can choose to submit your assignments via GitHub.

+If this sounds good to you, follow these steps:

 - Create a new directory called `eoda-assignments` on your thumb drive (just like you did for resume.. but NOT WITHIN the resume directory).
 - Inside your `eoda-assignments` project folder, create a `Readme.md` markdown file that contains your name and a link to your "resume" repo (link to github.com URL access point, copy and past this from your web browser into the file).
-- Also place your "First_Class_Reflection.md" file from last week in the new assignments directory (in your new repo).
+- Also place your "First_Class_Reflection.md" file from week 1 of class in the new assignments directory (in your new repo).
 - Initialize a new git repository (see [GitHub Cheatsheet](../Pages/git_gitHub_cheatsheet) for help)
-- Add the files and make your first commit
+- Add the files, and any future assignments you want, and make your first commit
 - Create a new **private** repository on GitHub called `eoda-assignments`.
 (Call it exactly like that.
 Do not vary the spelling, capitalization, or punctuation.)
 - Push your `eoda-assignments` repository to GitHub
-- **Back on GitHub**, in your new repository, go to "settings" -> "collaborators" and add `rolandocean`.
+- **Back on GitHub**, in your new repository, go to "settings" -> "collaborators" and add `rolandocean` and your TA's handle so we can see your repository.
-- Push new commits to this repository whenever you are ready to hand in your assignments.
+- Push new commits to this repository whenever you are ready to hand in your assignments from here on out.*

+*Note, if you choose to submit assignments via GitHub, make sure your TA knows you're doing this!